maximkim-create/tamasha/README.md

 ## Description

-Be in the class.The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.
+Dogs are cats?No.The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.

 - [AWS Workshop](./aws/README.md)